 Use the ‘contact’ on this website for more details.

-We plan to attend the following events in 2020- Which will you help at?
-Everyone needs to get involved with recruiting at the start of a new decade.
+We now plan to attend special IW events in 2021– Which will you help at?
+Everyone needs to get involved with recruiting new leaders/ members.

 Anyone for Tennis?